Pregnancy Yoga Poses: Maintaining an active lifestyle throughout pregnancy is critical for both your well-being and that of your infant.

 - If it is too difficult, consider a supported yoga squat in which you sit on a low stool or stone.

-Hoping that these all poses may help you in the journey of your pregnancy.
-If regularly do all asanas while your pregnancy, there are many benefits of prenatal yoga.
+Hoping that these all pregnancy yoga stretches may help you in the journey of your pregnancy.
+If regularly do all asanas while your pregnancy, there are many benefits of prenatal yoga poses.